manalynx/100-days-of-code/log.md

 **Today's Progress**: No progress yet.
 Today was the first time I heard about this interesting challange.
 My friend Imran intreduced the "100 days of code" to me and i liked the idea.
 I checked FreeCodeCamp and decided i will start this challange with it and see how far i can go.

+**Thoughts:**:\
-**Thoughts:** After reading more about the challange I was so excited to start and be part of it.
+After reading more about the challange I was so excited to start and be part of it.

 **Link to work:** No link to be shared yet.